AvailLang/Avail/README.md

 RUNNING AVAIL
 --------------------------------------------------------------------------------

-To run an Avail program, launch the Avail development workbench:
+To run an Avail program, launch the Avail development workbench.
+On Unix:

 	$ avail-dev

+On Windows:

+    $ avail-dev.bat

 This will open a graphical user interface (GUI) whose window bar is titled "Avail Workbench".
 Using the workbench is beyond the scope of this document.